 To a country, developing the three sectors requires financial planning and involves large sums of money.
 In trade, goods and services are exchanged mainly for money.
-This is the reason why financial planning will not only be important to individuals, but government agencies and investors alike.
+This is the

 Through the study of this unit, learners will also get to learn about environmental conservation.
 They will understand and appreciates the measures that are being taken to protect the environment against contamination by use of inefficient vehicles that produce excessive exhaust fumes.
 In addition, the word environment is endangered by careless disposal of e-waste.
 For instance, old computers and other related materials.
 Disposal of such waste materials is causing concern worldwide.